-- 1. Describe how the CTE programs required under Section 135(b) will be carried out with funds received under this title. - Describe how the CTE activities will be carried out with respect to meeting state and local levels of performance established under Section 113 (Accountability/Core Indicators). - 3.
-Describe how the eligible recipient (college) will: - (a) Offer the appropriate courses of not less than one CTE program of study. - (b) Improve the academic and technical skills of students participating in CTE programs by strengthening the academic and CTE components of such programs through the integration of coherent and rigorous content aligned with challenging academic standards and relevant CTE programs to ensure learning in: - (c) Provide students with strong experience in, and understanding of, all aspects of an industry. - (d) Ensure that students who participate in such CTE programs are taught to the same coherent and rigorous content aligned with challenging academic standards as are taught to all other students. - (e) Encourage career and technical education students to enroll in rigorous and challenging academic subjects. - 4.
-Describe how comprehensive professional development (including initial teacher preparation) for CTE, academic, guidance, and administrative personnel will be provided that promotes the integration of coherent and rigorous content aligned with challenging academic standards and relevant CTE (including curriculum development). - 5.
-Describe how parents, students, academic and CTE teachers, faculty, administrators, career guidance and academic counselors, representatives of tech prep consortia (if applicable), representatives of the entities participating in activities described in Section 117 (Workforce Investment Act), Public Law 105-220 (if applicable), representatives of business (including small business) and industry, labor organizations, representatives of special populations, and other interested individuals are involved in the development, implementation, and evaluation of CTE programs assisted under this title, and how such individuals and entities are effectively informed about, and assisted in understanding the requirements of this title, including CTE programs of study. - 6.
-Provide assurances that the eligible recipient (college) will provide a CTE program that is of such size, scope, and quality to bring about improvement in the quality of CTE programs. - 7.
+- 1. Describe (in the Comprehensive Local Needs Assessment--CLNA [section 134(c)] how the CTE programs required under Section 135(b) will be carried out with funds received under this title. - 2.
+Information on the career and technical education course offerings and activities that will be provided with funds and how the CLNA informed the selection of the specific career and technical education programs and activities to be funded.

+3. Describe how the eligible recipient (college) will: - - (a) Offer the appropriate courses of not less than one CTE program of study. - (b) Provide career information on employment opportunimties that incorporate the most up-to-date information on high-skill, high-wage, in-demand industry sectors or occupations, as determined by the CLNA - (c) Provide students with strong experience in, and understanding of, all aspects of an - (d) Ensure that students who participate in such CTE programs are taught to the same coherent and rigorous content aligned with challenging academic standards as are taught to all other students. - (e) Encourage career and technical education students to enroll in rigorous and challenging academic subjects. - 4.
+Describe the work-based learning opportunities that the eligible recipient will provide to students participating in the career and technical education programs and how the recipient will work with representatives from employers to develop or expand workbased learning opportunities for career and technical education students, as applicable. - 5.
+Describe how the college will improve the academic and technical skills of students participating in career and technical education programs by strengthening the academic and career and technical education components of such programs through the integration of coherent and rigorous content aligned with challenging academic standards and relevant career and technical educaiton programs to ensure learning in the subjects that constitute a well-rounded education. - 6.
+Provide assurances that the eligible recipient (college) will provide a CTE program that is of such size, scope, and quality to bring about improvement in the quality of CTE - 7.
 Describe the process that will be used to evaluate and continuously improve the performance of the eligible recipient.